SrDouglax/MCGPT/README.md

 # MCGPT - Minecraft ChatGPT Integration

-This is a project that integrates ChatGPT with a Minecraft server chat using BDSX and an Express API to manage ChatGPT responses.
+This is a project that integrates ChatGPT with a Minecraft server chat using [BDS](https://www.minecraft.net/en-us/download/server/bedrock) and an Express API to manage ChatGPT responses.

 ## Main Features